-- generateChannel(params) Performs a realization of the channel with the configuration specified in 'params'.
-The realization is divided in 2 main steps.
-The information that describes the reflectors is generated first (NReflectors, GReflectors, TReflectors, AoD and AoA).
-The second step performs a convolution between each reflector and the antenna radiation pattern in order to determine the reflector gain in the spatial domain. - cir = generateCIR(aod,aoa,plot) Generates the complex baseband CIR of a given antenna orientation specified by the AoD and AoA parameters.
-The parameter plot is a boolean that generates a plot of the CIR in dB when set to 'True'.
+- generateChannel(params): Performs a realization of the channel with the configuration specified in "params."
+The realization is divided in two main steps.
+The information that describes the reflectors is generated first (NReflectors, GReflectors, TReflectors, AoD, and AoA).
+The second step performs a convolution between each reflector and the antenna radiation pattern in order to determine the reflector gain in the spatial domain. - 2) cir = generateCIR(aod,aoa,plot): Generates the complex baseband CIR of a given antenna orientation specified by the AoD and AoA parameters.
+The parameter plot is a boolean that generates a plot of the CIR in dB when set to "True." - 3) displayHeatmap(): Displays a heatmap where the maximum amplitude of each antenna orientation combination can be seen in dB. - 4) displayConfig(): Displays a list with the values of the configuration parameters the model is working with.